KusionStack/kusionstack.io/docs/reference/cli/kcl/fmt.md

 # Format

-KCL supports formatting multiple KCL files via built-in command line tools.
-This article demonstrates the KCL coding style and how to use the KCL formatting tool.
+KCL supports formatting multiple KCL files via the built-in formatting tool.
+This article demonstrates the KCL code style and how to use the KCL formatting tool.

 ## Code Style

-The KCL formatting tool modifies the files according to the KCL coding style: [Style Guide for KCL Code](../../lang/lang/spec/codestyle.md)
+The KCL formatting tool modifies the files according to the KCL code style: [Style Guide for KCL Code](../../lang/lang/spec/codestyle.md)

 ## How to use